koniwa/hachiue/README.md

 [![Typos](https://github.com/koniwa/hachiue/actions/workflows/typos.yml/badge.svg)](https://github.com/koniwa/hachiue/actions/workflows/typos.yml)
 [![CodeQL](https://github.com/koniwa/hachiue/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/koniwa/hachiue/actions/workflows/codeql-analysis.yml)

+**This repository is currently in maintenance mode.
+No new features will be added for the foreseeable future.**

 This tool is designed to work using only the standard functions of web browsers, and does not exchange data with external servers.